 Whether you’re a small business with a handful of employees or a large corporation, payroll automation can simplify one of the most important parts of your company: paying your employees.
 But it’s especially helpful If you’re too small or early to have a dedicated finance team.

-Rather than relying on yourself to complete manual payroll as a business owner, payroll automation can help ensure that your employees get paid in a timely and accurate manner, all in less time and with reduced error.
+Rather than relying on yourself to complete manual payroll as a business owner, payroll automation can help make sure that your employees get paid in a timely and accurate manner, all in less time and with reduced error.

-While automation is key to improving your payroll structure, it’s also the future of finance as a whole—not just for payroll: think accounting automation, automated vendor management, and more.
+While automation is key to improving your payroll structure, it’s also the future of finance—not just for payroll: think accounting automation, automated vendor management, and more.
 If you want automation to play an integral part in your business, automated payroll is a great place to start.

 Payroll is the process of paying employees, which consists of calculating earnings and withholdings for taxes and employee benefits.
 Payroll also may include business records like the distribution of paychecks and employee wages.
 While important, this can be a costly and time-consuming process.
 This is where automation plays a huge role.